Athletic Therapy Frequently Asked Questions (FAQ)

 -

-Athletic Therapy is covered by many insurance providers.
-Check with your provider to see specific details if your plan covers Athletic Therapy services
+Check with your insurance provider to confirm if your plan covers Athletic Therapy services.